Skip to main content

 Bio

-Dr. Ravi Kulkarni joined the College of Veterinary Medicine, North Carolina State University in January 2019 as an Assistant Professor in the Department of Population Health and Pathobiology.
-Dr. Kulkarni obtained his BVSc (eqv.
-DVM) from Karnataka Veterinary, Animal and Fisheries Sciences University, India, and Masters in Parasitology and Immunology from Indian Veterinary Research Institute.
-Subsequent to working in the pharmaceutical industry (Drug Discovery, Torrent Research Center) for a few years in India, he joined University of Guelph, Ontario Veterinary College, Canada, to pursue his PhD in the area of immunology and microbiology.
-Following his PhD, he did his post-doctoral training in avian immunology for two years with a fellowship supported by the Ontario Ministry of Research and Innovation, Canada.
-Subsequently, to gather further training in vaccine immunology and microbiology, he worked at the Emory University Vaccine Center, Atlanta, Georgia, for three years.
-He once again joined University of Guelph, Department of Pathobiology, as an Adjunct professor and Associate graduate faculty to research in the areas of avian health, disease and vaccines.
-He also served for three years as the Research Coordinator for the Poultry Health Research Network (PHRN) at Guelph.
+Dr. Ravi Kulkarni joined the College of Veterinary Medicine, NC State University in 2019 as an Assistant Professor in the Population Health and Pathobiology department.
+Dr. Kulkarni obtained his Veterinary degree (BVSc, eqv DVM) from Karnataka Veterinary, Animal and Fisheries Sciences University, India, and Masters in Parasitology and Immunology from Indian Veterinary Research Institute.
+Subsequent to working at the Torrent pharmaceuticals R&D center for a four years in India, he joined University of Guelph Veterinary College, Canada, to pursue his PhD in immunology and microbiology.
+Following his PhD, he did his postdoc training in avian immunology at Guelphon a fellowship from the Canadian Ministry of Research and Innovation.
+Subsequently, to gather further training in vaccine immunology, he worked at the Emory University Vaccine Center, Atlanta, Georgia, for three years as a Research Associate.
+He once again joined University of Guelph, as an Adjunct professor and Associate graduate faculty to teach and research in avian health and disease control.
+He also served for three years as the Research Coordinator, the Poultry Health Research Network (PHRN) at Guelph.
+At CVM-NCSU, his research program focuses on immunology and microbiology with a primary focus in ‘Understanding immunity to infections and developing novel disease control strategies in poultry’.
+His meritorious research contributions have been recognized with The 2024 Bayer-Snoeyenbos New Investigator Award by the American Association of Avian Pathologists, and 2024-2025 NC State ‘Goodnight Early Career Innovator Award’.

 AFFILIATIONS